MooseValley/Predator-Prey-Bears-and-Fish/README.md

-# Preditor-Prey - Bears and Fish
+# Predator-Prey - Bears and Fish

 ## Source of these questions: **Unknown.**
 I found questions P-2.31 and P-2.32 in many places on the internet, but none of the locations specified an original source.
 If you know the original source (the text book, original author, or whatever), please let me know. :smiley: